richafnu/Viva/Viva/glint/reports/comments-report.md

 ## Add sections to the Comments report
 In the **Comments** section, you can view all comments or see them by category.

-There are two ways to add additional sections:
+There are two ways to add sections:
 - Select the **+ Add section** button, or
 - Use the **More** dropdown menu and choose **+ Add Section**